CZ-NIC/knot-resolver/doc/manager-client.rst

 :option:`--socket <-s <socket>, --socket <socket>>` option to tell ``kresctl`` where to look for the API.

-If the ``management`` key is not present in the configuration file, ``kresctl`` attempts to connect to the ``/var/run/knot-resolver/manager.sock`` Unix-domain socket, which is the Manager's default communication channel.
+If the :ref:`management <manager-api>` key is not present in the configuration file, ``kresctl`` attempts to connect to the ``/var/run/knot-resolver/manager.sock`` Unix-domain socket, which is the Manager's default communication channel.

 By default, ``kresctl`` tries to find the correct communication channel in ``/etc/knot-resolver/config.yaml``, or, if present, the file specified by the